MrF1yn/WriterBot/README.md

 DB_HOST - The host url of the mysql database.\
 DB_DATABASE - The database name of the mysql database.\
 DB_USERNAME - The username of the mysql database.\
-DB_PASSWORD - The password url of the mysql database.\
+DB_PASSWORD - The password of the mysql database.\
-DB_TABLE - The table name url of the mysql database(it will create one with the name).\
+DB_TABLE - The table name of the mysql database(it will create one with the name).\
 DB_PORT - The port of the mysql database.

 # Commands